jmandel/cms-rfi-collab/rfi_points_markdown/pc-10_tefca-potential-unrealized-for-patients.md

   - "Core_Theme:Data_Access_Completeness"
   - "Key_Technology_Mechanism:TEFCA_IAS"
 ---
-To date, TEFCA's direct, tangible impact on empowering *individual patients* with enhanced access to, comprehensive audit of, and granular control over their health information exchanged network-wide appears limited, as the initial rollout has largely focused on B2B exchange.
+To date, TEFCA's direct, tangible impact on empowering *individual patients* with enhanced access to their comprehensive health information, transparent audit logs of data exchanges, and granular control over how their data is shared network-wide appears limited.
+The initial rollout and current operational focus of TEFCA have largely centered on facilitating Business-to-Business (B2B) data exchange between healthcare entities, rather than prioritizing the development and deployment of robust, user-friendly Individual Access Services (IAS) that would directly benefit patients and their chosen applications.